ccwhgetgit/ccwh/_pages/about.md

 Hi!
 I’m currently a graduate student in Financial Mathematics at the University of Chicago.
 I recently graduated from the National University of Singapore with a double honors in Business Administration and Computing (IS).
 My Honors Thesis, "Beyond Borders- Exploring Maximal Extractable Value (“MEV”) and Risks in Cross-Domain CEX-DEX Arbitrage" was advised by Professor Ben Charoenwong and Dr Nicholas Garcia. <br>

+I particularly enjoy non-fiction books and learning about history.
 Feel free to reach out and connect over a cup of coffee!

 Experience